 Assisters will NOT:

 • Charge for their services unless you are a business or individvual who contracts with a Broker

 • Conduct ‘cold calls’ to individuals or businesses

 • Offer to provide you with an “Obama Care” card

 Should you encounter any of these practices by someone claiming to be a Vermont Health Connect Assister, please contact us at firstname.lastname@example.org .

 How Do I Become a Vermont Health Connect Assister?

 Vermont Health Connect does not employ Assisters directly.
 Any organization interested in assisting their clients with health coverage issues may contact VHC to inquire about certifying an employer as an assister.
+If you would like to apply to become a Vermont Assister, please complete our Application for the Assister Program.
 If you have additional questions about the Assister Program, please contact email@example.com.

 Note: If you are already a State of Vermont-licensed producer, you can be trained by Vermont Health Connect as a Registered Broker.
 If you work for a hospital, clinic, or other entity that already helps Vermonters access health coverage, you can sign up to be trained and registered as a Certified Application Counselor (CAC).
 These certification programs will ensure appropriate training, require compliance with privacy and confidentiality, and give Vermonters a sense of confidence in working with you.